 “But let’s ignore for now what you can do for me.
 Let’s focus on you, on this life of yours.
 Until you let go of that loss, Nathan, all that grief, the Cruxx will remain sundered from your soul.
 That’s a real problem.
 If it dies out there, all by itself, lonely, so lonely, this heart, dear Nathan, this heart—” she placed her palm on my chest just over my heart—“this heart will blacken, and you will lose yourself forever in darkness.”

 I could see it that instant in her own eyes—darkness.

-“Hold your heart for a moment,” she said.
-She handed it to me.
+“Hold your heart for a moment,” she said, handing it to me.

 I took it and stared at it.
 It had the same heft I imagined a flesh heart would have, but it was hard like a rock or perhaps fine, dense crystal of some kind.
 Its inward flashing corresponded precisely with the beat of the heart in my chest.
 I was fascinated.